-Throughout the game, you will help many people face their own Personas.
+Throughout the game, you will help many people face their own Personas, or their hidden selves.
 Most of these characters will become part of your ‘investigation team‘.

 Aside from the compelling story line, there are many other things I enjoyed about this game.
 The story is dark but there is enough lightheartedness between you and the people you can interact with to help keep the game from being so dark that it’s constantly depressing.

 Not only is the regular day to day music fantastic but the battle music and dungeon music is worth listening to as well.
 It does a wonderful job of getting the player pumped and in the mood to play.

 Another thing I enjoyed about this game was the option to take on part time jobs to raise your status (academics, diligence, courage, etc.) as well as earning extra income.
 Some of the jobs you will have to take on in order to obtain certain social links as well.

 An additional perk to this game is that you can change your outfits in the dungeons to anything from school uniforms, to bathing suits to maid and butler outfits!
 (MAID OUTFITS!)

 This game had me going from the very beginning.
 I was constantly thinking to myself ‘oh this guy seems like the culprit’ ‘well…no….maybe it’s this one’.
 I was on my toes the entire game and the end result was a shocker!
 It was nice to play a game that wasn’t predictable.